 For departures from the USA, we will provide you with compensation as per the requirements of US Denied Boarding Legislation.

-If your bag has not arrived at your destination with you, and we find out it’s on its way, we will arrange for a courier to deliver it to your hotel or home at our expense when it arrives.
+If your bag has not arrived at your destination with you and we find out it is on its way, we will arrange for a courier to deliver it to your hotel or home at our expense when it arrives.
 If your bag is delayed for more than 24 hours you will be reimbursed for basic essential items purchased as a result of the baggage delay (limits do apply).
 This will be done by submitting your receipts to our Guest Relations team (see “Giving us your feedback” for contact details).

 If your bag is declared lost, you will be refunded any applicable baggage fees as well as being able to claim for the contents (baggage claim limitations do apply).

 Guests with Special Needs